 OfferUp is a mobile-first C2C marketplace on which users can buy and sell items.
 Available categories include clothing, furniture, automobiles, and many more.

-OfferUp makes money from fees paid by sellers, advertising on its platform, as well as from selling software to car dealers.
+OfferUp makes money from fees paid by sellers, advertising on its platform, subscriptions, and from selling software to car dealers.

-Founded in 2011 and based out of Bellevue, Washington, OfferUp has quickly grown to become one of North America’s largest marketplaces.
+Founded in 2011, OfferUp has quickly grown to become one of North America’s largest marketplaces.
 The company has raised a total of $381 million in funding and amassed close to a 100 million app downloads.

 How OfferUp Works